Skip to content

 GitHub Copilot is strongest for three groups:

-1. Enterprise teams already standardized on GitHub and Microsoft tooling
+1. Enterprise teams already standardized on GitHub and Microsoft tooling --- The integration is seamless, governance is built in, and procurement is straightforward.

 That makes Copilot less of a “bleeding edge builder tool” and more of a dependable team default.